garffff-bot/garffff-bot.github.io/content/Hackmyvm/Medium/Principle.md

   #)There are more creds/passwds files in the previous parent folde
 ```

-Linpeas also found this.
+`Linpeas.sh` also found this.
 SSH is running on port `3445`, but it is not being allowed through the firewall.
 This may come in handy later:

 ```bash
 ╔══════════╣ Analyzing SSH Files (limit 70)